Notice of Pre-AIA or AIA Status

 wherein the diffuser screen (15) is configured to receive the plurality of pixel light beams from the 2D scanner (13) (Fig. 2) and expand a beam width of each pixel light beam of the plurality of pixel light beams to generate a plurality of divergent pixel light beams (¶0041), and

-wherein the HUD reflector (30) is configured to receive the plurality of divergent pixel light beams from the diffuser screen (15) (Fig. 2) and reflect the plurality of divergent pixel light beams toward a field of view (Fig. 2).
+wherein the HUD reflector (30) is configured to receive the plurality of divergent pixel light beams from the diffuser screen (15) (Fig. 2) and reflect the plurality of divergent pixel light beams toward a field of view (Fig. 2); and

-With the projection field curvature substantially matched to the reflector field curvature and the second curved body of the diffuser screen overlapping the projection field curvature, it would necessarily follow that the second surface curvature is substantially matched with the reflector field curvature and a radius of the reflector field curvature is equal to or substantially equal to a radius of the second surface curvature.
+With the projection field curvature substantially matched to the reflector field curvature and the second surface curvature of the diffuser screen substantially matching the projection field curvature, it would necessarily follow that the second surface curvature is substantially matched with the reflector field curvature and a radius of the reflector field curvature is equal to or substantially equal to a radius of the second surface curvature.

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention for the second surface curvature to be substantially matched with the reflector field curvature, a radius of the reflector field curvature to be equal to or substantially equal to a radius of the second surface curvature, and the second curved body of the diffuser screen to overlap with the projection field curvature for the purpose of reducing reflections by having the surface of the diffuser screen normal to the incident light rays and since it has been held that where there are only a finite number of predictable identifiable solutions, it would have been obvious to a person of ordinary skill in the art to try the known options within their technical grasp.
+Further, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have a second surface curvature that is substantially matched with the reflector field curvature, wherein a radius of the reflector field curvature is equal to or substantially equal to a radius of the second surface curvature, wherein the second surface curvature of the diffuser screen matches or substantially matches the projection field curvature, for the purpose of reducing reflections by having the surface of the diffuser screen normal to the incident light rays and since it has been held that where there are only a finite number of predictable identifiable solutions, it would have been obvious to a person of ordinary skill in the art to try the known options within their technical grasp.

 Regarding claim 3, Yasui discloses the HUD system of claim 1, as set forth above.
 Yasui further discloses wherein the 2D scanner (13) is configured to scan the plurality of pixel light beams onto the diffuser screen (15) according to the 2D scanning pattern (¶0040).